 And this fact is true across many of your teams.
 It’s hard to predict when someone on your marketing or support team may seek out a specific piece of data, only to find that it is missing or outdated in many records, creating a need for enriching a set of records.

 For instance, consider if your marketing team wanted to send a direct mail campaign to CEOs that were currently in your pipeline, but found that many of the contacts were missing zip codes.
 Before that campaign could go out, that would have to be rectified, or else you’d burn through your budget and see many of your mailers go undelivered.

 Data enrichment is a necessity.
-All companies are enriching their records, whether they are making a concerted effort to do just that or not.
+All companies enrich their records, whether they are making a concerted effort to do that or not.